dfsp-spirit/fsbrain/docker/DOCKERHUB_README_BACKUP.md

 ### Minimal Example

 * Make sure that you have [Docker installed](https://docs.docker.com/get-docker/) on the machine on which you want to run fsbrain via Docker
 * Pull the image and make sure to specify the fsbrain version you want.
-E.g., for fsbrain 0.4.3: `sudo docker pull dfspspirit/fsbrain:0.4.3`
+E.g., for fsbrain 0.7.0: `sudo docker pull dfspspirit/fsbrain:0.7.0`
-* You can now run an interactive R session inside the container, e.g.: `sudo docker run -it dfspspirit/fsbrain:0.4.3`
+* You can now run an interactive R session inside the container, e.g.: `sudo docker run -it dfspspirit/fsbrain:0.7.0`

-In that R session, you can now load fsbrain: `library("fsbrain");` That's great, but read on to learn how to get your data and scripts, and of course how to save your results to the host computer.
+In that R session, you can now load fsbrain: `library("fsbrain");`

+That's great, but you are inside the container, and *cannot access the host filesystem* of your computer!
+Read on to learn how to access it, because you will most likely need it to get your data and R scripts, and of course to learn how to also *save your results* to the host computer in the end.
 (Simply type `q()` in R to exit the interactive R session and destroy the container.
 Afterwards you are back on your host.).

 ### Making your data available inside the container and keeping results